 “Use It or Lose It!”
 Preventing Permanent Damage in Traumatic Brain Injuries

 Neurons that are not activated for an extended period will eventually degrade.
 This is why regular physical therapy is so crucial in TBI recovery.
-Even if you find an activity (such as grasping a cup) extremely difficult, it is important to persevere in the exercise so as not to lose the ability permanently.

 So how can you engage neuroplasticity and retrain your brain?
 You can help trigger the process through these three exercise techniques:

 Repetitive exercise is one of the best ways to engage neuroplasticity.
 Just like when learning to play the piano or any other skill, practice makes perfect.